MoonlightCapital/MoonlightBot-docs/start-up/faqs.md

 ## How many reaction roles can I have in a group?

-Due to Discord's message reaction limits, a single reaction role group can hold a maximum of 20 emoji pairings.
-If you need more, you can apply multiple groups to the same message or spread them across multiple messages.
+Due to Discord's message reaction limits, a single message can only have up to 20 different reactions.
+This means a single reaction role group can hold a maximum of 20 emoji pairings.
+If you need more than 20 reaction roles, you must spread them across multiple groups and apply those groups to **multiple different messages**.

 ## Can I use bots to trigger MoonlightBot commands?